Skip to main content

 • Learn how to use Orq AI Gateway

-• Connect primary & fallback AI providers to avoid vendor lock-in
+• Connect primary and fallback AI providers to avoid vendor lock-in

 • Enable streaming for real-time responses and better UX

-• Add a knowledge base with your docs for contextual answers
+• Add a knowledge base with custom docs for contextual answers

 • Set up caching for recurring requests